forbole/juno/README.md

 - Persist governance proposals and tallies
 - Improve the db migration process
 - Improve queue consumer/producer model to perhaps improve speed of syncing
+- Improve modularity and remove any assumptions about the origin chain so Juno can sync with any Tendermint-based chain

 ## Contributing